John Goodman on the Origins of His 'Llewyn Davis' Character

 This piece first appeared on newstatesman.com.
 John Goodman can’t get comfortable.
 The sofa’s too deep: it dwarfs him like a giant beanbag.
 It’s strange to see Goodman looking dwarfed.
-When he was a young actor in Manhattan, his quarterback dimensions and baby face got him his first auditions.

 My thoughts on the fuzzy line between libertarian principle and Koch self-interest has prompted John Goodman of the Koch-funded National Center for Policy Analysis to accuse me of promoting "conspiracy theories."
 The truth, writes Goodman, is that the Kochs do not care if the groups they fund toe the line: We have been recipients of Koch gifts.
 I would guess they total less than 1% of our income over 28 years of existence.
 More importantly, Koch giving has always been completely principled, as Charles Koch explained in the Wall Street Journal the other day.

 On Wednesday, TNR senior editor Ruth Franklin explored the way authenticity is played with in David Simon’s new HBO show, “Treme.”
 Here, John McWhorter offers his own, markedly different opinion on the subject.
 People can get irritating about their authenticity.